BradoBrain/CombineLearning/README.md

 .collect(by: time) - operator that gets a time interval.
 During the interval it adds the items to an array.

-// .collect(by: Time or Count) - we can set it by interval and count and when one of the limits is reashed the items collected will be published.
+.collect(by: Time or Count) - we can set it by interval and count and when one of the limits is reashed the items collected will be published.

+.ignoreOutput - operator that ignore anything that comes down pipeline (it will never reach a subscriber).
+Sink still detects when it is finished or failed.

 // Selecting